jumphone/scRef/Reference/MouseBrain_Zhang2014/README.md

 # Workflow

-We have generated a human reference matrix named "Reference_expression_human.txt" by mapping mouse gene to human gene..
+We have generated a human reference by mapping mouse gene to human gene..